Home

 The Dickinson System was a mathematical point formula that awarded national championships in college football.

-Devised by University of Illinois economics professor Frank G. Dickinson, the system crowned national champions from 1926 to 1940,
+Devised by University of Illinois economics professor Frank G. Dickinson, the system crowned national champions from 1926 to 1940, and included predated rankings for 1924 and 1925."

 Coach: Lawrence McCeney "Biff" Jones (October 8, 1895 - February 12, 1980)